-The Curriculum and the Syllabus for Master of Science in Psychology Programme has been designed to provide the recent developments in Psychology, has been included in the enriched M.Sc., (Psychology) Syllabus to meet out the present day needs of academic and Research, Institutions and Industries.
-The course for the degree of Master of Science in Psychology shall consist of two years (Four Semester) and the medium of instruction is English.
+The recent developments in Psychology, has been included in the enriched M.Sc., (Psychology) Syllabus to meet out the present day needs of academia Institutions and the community.
+This will help the learners cap able to design and conduct both qualitative and quantitative ethical research studies in the applied areas of Psychology.